-A longtime educator favorite, the You Be The Chemist® Activity Guides are a must-have for those looking for fun, inexpensive ways to bring hands-on science to grade K-8 students.
-These award-winning teachers’ aids are the perfect way to introduce important chemistry concepts through hands-on activities and real-world connections!
+A longtime educator favorite, the You Be The Chemist® Activity Guides are a must-have for those looking for fun ways to bring hands-on science to grade K-8 students.
+These award-winning guides are the perfect way to introduce science and chemistry concepts through hands-on activities and real-world connections!

-Access the YBTC Activity Guides: Lesson Plans for Making Chemistry Fun, including all lesson plans and educator resources:
+The YBTC Activity Guides: Lesson Plans for Making Chemistry Fun are available for FREE download, including all lesson plans and educator resources:

 The Fourth Edition Activity Guides feature:

-- Over 50 lesson plans featuring activities that use common household materials
+- Over 50 lesson plans featuring science activities that use common, inexpensive household materials

 - Separate lesson sets geared towards grades K-4 and 5-8